2024 State of the DPG Ecosystem Report is now live!

 In 2024, the landscape of digital public goods (DPGs) saw unprecedented thrust, shaping change across key sectors, from healthcare and education to climate action and sustainable agriculture.
 The release of the 2024 State of the DPG Ecosystem report by the Digital Public Goods Alliance (DPGA) Secretariat captures the breadth of progress made by over 40 global members in advancing open and scalable digital solutions.

-The Food and Agriculture Organization of the United Nations (FAO) remains committed to a DPG-first approach in the digitalization of agrifood systems.
-Championing DPGs, FAO ensures that in the making foundational and inclusive digital technologies become widely available for agrifood systems through open, safe, and scalable digital solutions.
-This approach calls on stakeholders across the agrifood ecosystem to adopt digital public goods for systemic transformation.
+The Food and Agriculture Organization of the United Nations (FAO) has reinforced its commitment to a DPG-first approach in the digitalization of agrifood systems.
+By championing DPGs, FAO walks the talk in the making foundational and inclusive digital technologies available for agrifood systems by fostering open, safe, and scalable digital solutions.
+It’s a call to action for stakeholders across the agrifood ecosystem to drive systemic transformation through digital public goods.

 FAO continues to drive its DPG agenda through policy discussions and knowledge-sharing platforms.
 In November 2024, the Organization hosted a webinar on “Digital Public Infrastructure for Agrifood Systems”, bringing together global experts, including the 50-in-5 initiative, to explore opportunities and challenges in digital agriculture.
-In 2025, FAO will continue to advance its DPG roadmap through initiatives, such as “Reboot the Earth”, and by providing guidance and tools to support the discovery and reuse of DPGs in transforming agrifood systems.
+In 2025, FAO will continue to advance its DPG roadmap for example through initiatives like “Reboot the Earth”, and by providing guidance and tools to facilitate the discovery and reuse of DPGs for transforming agrifood systems.